JavaScript Unary Operators

 If you apply the unary minus operator to a non-numeric value, it converts the value into a number using the same rules as the unary plus operator and then negates the value.

-The increment operator has two plus signs (++) while the decrement operator has two minus signs (--).
+The increment operator has two plus signs (++).
+It has two version: prefix and postfix.

 The following example uses the prefix increment operator to add one to a variable: